tfeldmann/Arduino-Blinkenlight/README.md

 Easy, uh?
 It's not only blinking, it does so with smooth fading effects and logarithmic LED brightness compensation.
 Your boards never looked more professional! /s

-> Note: If you don't love the fading effects, just use the `Blinkenlight`-class instead of
+> Note: If you don't love the fading effects, just use the `Blinkenlight`-class instead
-> `Fadinglight`.
+> of `Fadinglight`.
+This sure does make your code more stylish.

 ## Full API